bvn-architecture/BVN_Office_Staging/writeup.md

 https://baptistehiggs.github.io/BVN_Office_Staging/

 The tool visualises the works around the office on a floorplan, highlighting the different areas as they are zoned off, and displaying the correct table configurations when they aren't.
 It also has a gantt chart showing when different zones will be under construction, changing colour as time passes.
+It gives a holistic picture that's easily understandable.

+Looking forward, this isn't the only potential use of the

+Taking a step back, the way that the website works is